Use Dify for the visible app, workflow canvas, publishing path, and operator-facing experience.

 Do not start with a generic agent.
 Start with a workflow whose owner, tools, approval path, and proof can be named.

-Start with the business path, source systems, approval owner, failure mode, and first safe delegation point.
+Start with the business path, source systems, decision owner, failure mode, and first controlled point.

 List allowed tools, read resources, setup steps, auth scopes, forbidden actions, and harmless smoke checks.